 If you have a low level of fitness which limits you from walking long distances in rugged terrain, we advise that you consider tracking in Rwanda where the rangers will assign you to an easier or more difficult tracking according to your fitness level.
 The gorilla permits in Rwanda $ 1500, however, are more expensive.

 What should l wear during the gorilla trekking in Uganda?

-We advise you to wear long pants and long-sleeved shirt made of light-weight material.
+We advise you to wear long pants and a long-sleeved shirt made of light-weight material.
 You’ll want to tuck the cuffs of your pants into tall socks to prevent safari ants from entering.
 It is also wise to wear a hat to prevent ticks from getting in your hair.
 Bring a rain jacket and rain pants in your daypack, as well as an extra t-shirt and a sweater for when the tracking gets long and the forest gets cooler.
 Make sure you have good hiking shoes and don’t worry about the weight of your backpack: porters are available for a US$ 20 fee which helps families from the communities around the park

 How should l apply for a Visa in advance?

-But for Rwanda has to be organized in advance (except for nationals of USA, Germany, South Africa, Sweden, and other East African countries)
+But for Rwanda has to be organized in advance (except for nationals of the USA, Germany, South Africa, Sweden, and other East African countries)

 How safe is it to travel in Uganda?

 Uganda is the safest country to travel in.
 Ugandans are considered among the friendliest and most welcoming people on planet earth.

 Kampala is known to be one of the safest capital cities in Africa, but you should use common sense when traveling in any big city.
 Be responsible and cautious during your tour and use taxis when you are going out at night and always keep a close watch over your belongings.

 What chance do I have of seeing the gorillas?